marcelobojikian/mnb-theme/README.md

   $ git clone git@github.com:marcelobojikian/mnb-theme.git
 ```

-Run your favority IDE of choice and use Maven for downloading the dependencies, managing the build and install all project on your machine, for example:
+Run your favorite IDE and use Maven to download the dependencies, build and install all the projects on your machine, for example:

 ```shell
   $ mvn install
 ```

-Once that's done, you can now collaborate with some codes :)
+Once that's done, you can collaborate with some codes :)

 ## :memo: License